ComputerScienceHouse/proxstar/developing/README.md

 pip install click==7.1.2
 pip install python-dotenv
 ```
 Fill out the required fields in your config_local.py file.
-Some of this you might have to come back to after you run the docker compose.
+You might have to come back to this after you run the docker compose.
 ```
 cp config.py config_local.py
 vim config_local.py